rilian-la-te/vala-panel-appmenu/README.md

 Vala Panel Application Menu
 ---

-This is Global Menu for using in Vala Panel, xfce4-panel and mate-panel (Budgie 10.x also planned). unity-gtk-module is used as backend.
+Vala Panel Application Menu is a Global Menu applet for use with Vala Panel, xfce4-panel and mate-panel (Budgie 10.x is also planned). unity-gtk-module is used as a backend, and thus must also be installed (see instructions, below).

-*Dependencies:*

-*All:*
+** REQUIRED DEPENDENCES **

  * GLib (>= 2.40.0)
  * GTK+ (>= 3.12.0)
  * valac (>= 0.24.0)